Study in Bergen

-Bergen is a city that makes you feel safe and lets you be yourself.
+Bergen is a student city that makes you feel safe.

 Bergen is Norway’s second-largest city.
-With a population of just under 270 000, it offers an appealing cultural life and a safe and relaxed urban atmosphere that remains deeply rooted in nature.
+With a population of 275 000, it offers an appealing cultural life and a safe and relaxed urban atmosphere that remains deeply rooted in nature.

 Surrounded by mountains and seated near the fjords, Bergen provides unique opportunities for outdoor adventures.